Treatment for vitiligo is based on changing the appearance of the skin by restoring its colour.

 Protection from the sun

-Always apply a high-factor sunscreen, ideally with a sun protection factor (SPF) of 30 or above, to protect your skin from sunburn and long-term damage.
+Always apply a sunscreen, ideally with a sun protection factor (SPF) of 30 or above, to protect your skin from sunburn and long-term damage.
 This is particularly important if you have fair skin.

 It might be difficult to get enough vitamin D from food and sunlight alone.
 You should therefore consider taking a daily supplement containing 10 micrograms (mcg) of vitamin D.